South Sentinel Island: Fauna

 The South Sentinel Island Sanctuary (established in 1977) is home to coconut crabs, which have otherwise been extirpated from most of the Andamans aside from North Sentinel and Little Andaman.
-Huge numbers of pied imperial-pigeon (Ducula aenea) nest on the island; every March, thousands of them come from South and Little Andaman to nest on South Sentinel.
+Huge numbers of pied imperial-pigeon (Ducula bicolor) nest on the island; Every March, thousands of them come from South and Little Andaman to nest on South Sentinel.
 Small numbers of Nicobar pigeon (Caloenas nicobarica) also nest on the island.
 One globally threatened bird, the Andaman crake (Rallina canningi) also occurs on the island.
 It is also a very important nesting habitat for the green sea turtle (Chelonia mydas); large "swarms" of turtles used to be seen in the past, but they have been significantly reduced following extensive poaching by trawlers.
 Small numbers of leatherback turtles (Dermochelys coriacea) also nest on the island.
 Two large reptile species are found on the island: the Andaman water monitor (Varanus salvator andamanensis) and the saltwater crocodile (Crocodylus porosus).
-The Andaman Islands day gecko (Phelsuma andamanense) is also found on the island.
+The Andaman Islands day gecko (Phelsuma andamanensis) is also found on the island.
 There are no terrestrial mammals on the island aside from the endemic Andaman horseshoe bat (Rhinolophus cognatus).